1. The Committee

 A Committee consists of delegates and members of the Dais.

 The Committee Director is in charge of overseeing the running of every Committee session.
-In most committees, there will be more than one Director, each having equal scope of power.
+In most cases, there will be more than one Director, each having equal scope of power.

 The Director is the only staff member who can approve and sign Working Papers, Draft Resolutions, Amendments and other documents.
 The Director has the right to reject document submissions, or to suggest appropriate changes before accepting them.